tbranyen/diffhtml/packages/diffhtml-website/pages/api.md

 ## <a href="#to-string">toString</a> **`(input, options)`**

 Takes any valid input and returns a serialized string of XML/HTML markup.
+This helps you create static markup from complex renders to a simple `VTree`.

+All middleware run during this, so features like components and logging work.

 <a name="to-string-arguments"></a>